-1.5.1.7.
+5.1.7.
 What factors in the South African context enable or constrain the beneficial impact of SPII, including the long term sustainability of those impacts?

-The factors that influence the impact of SPII include:
+A number of factors that influence the impact of SPII have been mentioned and evidenced in the report above.
+These include:

-- Support gaps in the innovation landscape, particularly the gap to commercialisation - The lack of business skills, particularly in small companies - The lack of vocational training or education amongst the majority of the population - An undeveloped risk capital market and a lack of funding for innovation in South Africa - SPII lacks clearly defined objectives and targets and these are not aligned with Outcome 4 of the President's Delivery Agreement, which indicates a certain degree of policy confusion in relation to innovation, investment, growth and employment targets. - SPII's mandate and limited budget limits its ability to directly impact on macro- economic development indicators. - The information feedback loops within SPII have improved in recent years, and draw on client feedback and management interactions, but these are not formalised.
+- Support gaps in the innovation landscape, particularly the gap to commercialisation and the need for complementary support mechanisms, including mentoring and incubation.
+The operation of different support agencies in isolation, and the lack of linkages between stakeholders, exacerbates this challenge. - The lack of business skills, particularly in small companies - The lack of vocational training or education amongst the majority of the South African population, which stifles innovation at a national level - An undeveloped risk capital market and a lack of funding for innovation in South Africa, particularly for smaller companies.
+SPII does not have the scale or systems available to fund many large-scale projects. - SPII lacks clearly defined objectives and targets and these are not aligned with Outcome 4 of the President's Delivery Agreement, which indicates a certain degree of policy confusion in relation to innovation, investment, growth and employment targets.
+Furthermore, without clear targets, it would be unfair to evaluate the programme against outcomes of job creation and competitiveness, when the mandate is only to stimulate innovation.
+Further, targets should not be "one-size-fits-all", but rather should be adapted to suit each of the three schemes. - SPII does not need to market itself to increase uptake of its grant offering.
+The demand for funding from SPII already exceeds the amount it is budgeted to allocate each year. - SPII's mandate and limited budget limits its ability to directly impact on macroeconomic development indicators. - The information feedback loops within SPII have improved in recent years, and draw on client feedback and management interactions, but these are not formalised.
 This is combined with limited reporting data from SPII recipients for three or less years following project completion.
+This results in a limited ability to measure the programme's impact and generate learnings on how the programme can be adapted and improved in order to maximise that impact.